weiawesome/weiawesome/README.md

 ![architecture.png](assets/system_architecture.png)

-[In Frontend](https://github.com/weiawesome/gimy_clone_api) : User can upload the video in website and view it by http-live-streaming.
+[In Frontend](https://github.com/weiawesome/gimy_clone_api) : User can upload the video in website and view it by http-live-streaming.</br>
 [In Backend](https://github.com/weiawesome/gimy_clone_api) : It can convert and save the media and return the value when query happened.

 Project Repository : </br>